Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 {% endtab %}
 {% endtabs %}

-## Track app states and views
+## Track application states and views

-States represent screens or views in your app.
-Each time a new state is displayed in your application, for example, when a user navigates from the home page to the news feed, this API can be called.
-This method sends an Analytics state tracking hit with optional context data.
+States represent screens or views in your application.
+The `trackState` method needs to be called every time a new state is displayed in your application.
+For example, this method should be called when a user navigates from the home page to the news feed.
+This method sends an Adobe Analytics state tracking hit with optional context data.

 {% hint style="info" %}
-If you installed and configured the Analytics extension, this API increments page views and an Analytics state tracking hit with the optional context data that you provide.
+If you installed and configured the Adobe Analytics extension, the `trackState` method increments page views and an Adobe Analytics state tracking hit with the provided optional context data.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 **Java**

-In Android, `trackState` is typically called each time a new Activity is loaded.
+In Android, `trackState` is typically called every time a new `Activity` is loaded.

 ### trackState